The History of Find That Rose

 For a few years I had Annually produced for the National Rose Festival (held then at the Garden of The Rose home of the now lamented Royal National Rose Society Garden of The Rose St Albans) a small booklet which helped visitors find which of the exhibiting growers grew the roses displayed in the marquee.
 Peter and Mark approached me suggesting I extended the booklet to cover all retail members.
 My family thought I was mad to agree.
 I was!

-We had positive Press coverage for the first Edition – the first U.K. horticultural “finder” book.
-A copy cost 25p with the purchaser providing a suitable large S.A.E.
+Going back to the start we had positive Press coverage for the first Edition – the first U.K. horticultural “finder” book.
+A copy cost 25p with the purchaser providing a suitable large stamped S.A.E.
 Sales were good, in fact on one day I received 500 envelopes.
 A sister publication for wholesale suppliers had a disappointing reception.
-Soon wholesalers were added to Find That Rose and a number was added to growers codes to indicate type of grower.
+Soon wholesalers were added to Find That Rose and a number was added to growers’ codes to indicate type of grower.
 Conventional printing was adopted and after listening to growers and readers more information added.
-Varieties are now listed with classification, basic colour and fragrance.
-Titbits have been added; the most popular helps find Christian names in roses.
-Also very popular is help to find varieties for a special occasion or person.The booklet also lists the varieties which have disappeared since the last Edition, which shows the ever changing industry.
-In the 31st edition dates of introduction was added.
+Varieties progressed to be listed with classification, basic colour and fragrance.
+Titbits have been added; the most popular helped find Christian names in roses.
+Also, very popular is help to find varieties for a special occasion or person.
+The booklet also listed the varieties which had disappeared since the last Edition, showing the ever-changing industry.
+In the 31st edition dates of introduction were added.

 DID YOU KNOW ….
 A FEW “Find That Rose!” facts and figures